red-axe/am-editor/docs/plugin/tutorials-card.md

 export default EngineDemo;
 ```

-Use the shortcut key `mod+shift+0` defined in `test/index.ts` to insert the card component just defined in the editor
+Use the shortcut key `mod+shift+f` defined in `test/index.ts` to insert the card component just defined in the editor

 ### Vue2 rendering